-These requirements, implemented in concert with satisfying the NASA Procedural Requirements for NEPA and the Presidential Launch Nuclear Safety Approval Process, have a major impact on a mission's nuclear safety throughout its design/development process.
-For example, as indicated in the previous section, prior to finalizing the proposed RPS application's design, NEPA requires NASA to prepare an EIS that objectively assesses and seeks public comment on the potential environmental impacts of a proposed RPS application and reasonable alternatives (e.g. a solar-powered spacecraft design) for accomplishing its objectives.
-In addition, since the NEPA EIS focuses on the consequences of potential launch/mission accidents, an early nuclear safety assessment of the proposed RPS application necessarily requires NASA to identify the specific accident scenarios (i.e. the sequence of launch or mission accident or anomalous events), including their probabilities, that lead to potential environmental impacts (e.g. latent cancer health effects, land contamination, population risk).
+to finalizing the proposed RPS application's design, NEPA requires NASA to prepare an environmental impact statement that objectively assesses and seeks public comment on the potential environmental impacts of a proposed RPS application and reasonable alternatives (e.g. a solar-powered spacecraft design) for accomplishing its objectives.
+In addition, since the NEPA environmental impact statement focuses on the consequences of potential launch/mission accidents, an early nuclear safety assessment of the proposed RPS application necessarily requires NASA to identify the specific accident scenarios (i.e. the sequence of launch or mission accident or anomalous events), including their probabilities, that lead to potential environmental impacts (e.g. latent cancer health effects, land contamination, population risk).
 Because of the rigorous (i.e. quantitative) approach of these assessments, they facilitate the identification of spacecraft, launch vehicle, mission design and flight rule changes that could enhance nuclear safety and reduce the risk of potential accidents.